variancexplained/appvoc/_sources/3_data/2_eda_stage_1.md

 ---
 # Exploratory Data Analysis

-## Stage One: App Performance Overview
+## Stage I: App Performance Overview

 Stage one of our exploratory data analysis aims to expose patterns and yield insight into the nature and intensity of the customer experience within the IOS app user community.